A Shared Celebration of the Visegrád Four through the Language of Dance

 Opening Event – Friday, 20 February 2026

-The Prague Chamber Ballet brings Fragment 24, choreographed by Petr Zuska.
+The Prague Chamber Ballet brought Fragment 24, choreographed by Petr Zuska.
 The piece draws inspiration from Má vlast (My Homeland), Bedřich Smetana’s celebrated cycle of six symphonic poems, rooted in love for his country.
 The work evokes the beauty of the Czech landscape, rivers, national legends, and moments of historical memory.

 Slovak Dance Theatre Evening – Saturday, 21 February 2026

-The ensemble, renowned as Slovakia’s most celebrated dance company and acclaimed on stages from New York to Tokyo, makes its Budapest debut with this premiere. Ďurovčík’s breathtaking interpretation has captivated audiences and critics alike, providing an extraordinary glimpse into the rich artistic landscape of Slovak dance and theatre. https://tancszinhaz.hu/musor/the-hunchback-of-notre-dame/4132
+The ensemble, renowned as Slovakia’s most celebrated dance company and acclaimed on stages from New York to Tokyo, made its Budapest debut with this premiere. Ďurovčík’s breathtaking interpretation has captivated audiences and critics alike, providing an extraordinary glimpse into the rich artistic landscape of Slovak dance and theatre. https://tancszinhaz.hu/musor/the-hunchback-of-notre-dame/4132

 Closing Night: V4 International Ballet Gala – Sunday, 22 February 2026